Peter Paul Rubens: Last decade (1630–1640)

 Rubens's last decade was spent in and around Antwerp.
-Major works for foreign patrons still occupied him, such as the ceiling paintings for the Banqueting House at Inigo Jones's Palace of Whitehall, but he also explored more personal artistic directions.
+Major works for foreign patrons still occupied him, such as the ceiling paintings for Inigo Jones's Banqueting House at the Palace of Whitehall, but he also explored more personal artistic directions.

-In 1630, four years after the death of his first wife Isabella, the 53-year-old painter married his first wife's niece, the 16-year-old Hélène Fourment.
+In 1630, four years after the death of his first wife Isabella, the 53-year-old painter married the sister of her brother-in-law, the 16-year-old Helena Fourment.
 Hélène inspired the voluptuous figures in many of his paintings from the 1630s, including The Feast of Venus (Kunsthistorisches Museum, Vienna), The Three Graces and The Judgement of Paris (both Prado, Madrid).
-In the latter painting, which was made for the Spanish court, the artist's young wife was recognized by viewers in the figure of Venus.
-In an intimate portrait of her, Hélène Fourment in a Fur Wrap, also known as Het Pelsken, Rubens's wife is even partially modelled after classical sculptures of the Venus Pudica, such as the Medici Venus.
+In the latter painting, which was made for the Spanish court, the artist's young wife was recognised by viewers in the figure of Venus.
+In an intimate portrait of her, Helena Fourment in a Fur Wrap, also known as Het Pelsken, Rubens's wife is even partially modelled after classical sculptures of the Venus Pudica, such as the Medici Venus.

 In 1635, Rubens bought an estate outside Antwerp, the Steen, where he spent much of his time.
-Landscapes, such as his Château de Steen with Hunter (National Gallery, London) and Farmers Returning from the Fields (Pitti Gallery, Florence), reflect the more personal nature of many of his later works.
-He also drew upon the Netherlandish traditions of Pieter Bruegel the Elder for inspiration in later works like Flemish Kermis (c.
+Landscapes, such as his A View of Het Steen in the Early Morning (National Gallery, London) and Farmers Returning from the Fields (Palatine Gallery, Palazzo Pitti, Florence), reflect the more personal nature of many of his later works.
+He also drew upon the Netherlandish traditions of Pieter Bruegel the Elder for inspiration in later works like Feasting and dancing peasants (c.
 1630; Louvre, Paris).

 Death

-Rubens died from heart failure as a result of his chronic gout on 30 May 1640.
-He was interred in the Saint James' Church in Antwerp.
+Rubens died from heart failure as a result of his chronic gout on May 30, 1640.
+He was interred in Saint James' Church, Antwerp.
 A burial chapel for the artist and his family was built in the church.
-Construction on the chapel started in 1642 and was completed in 1650 when Cornelis van Mildert (the son of Rubens's friend, the sculptor Johannes van Mildert) delivered the altarstone.
-The chapel is a marble altar portico with two columns framing the altarpiece of the Virgin and child with saints painted by Rubens himself.
-The painting expresses the basic tenets of the Counter Reformation through the figures of the Virgin and saints.
-In the upper niche of the retable is a marble statue depicting the Virgin as the Mater Dolorosa whose heart is pierced by a sword, which was likely sculpted by Lucas Faydherbe, a pupil of Rubens.
-The remains of Rubens's second wife Helena Fourment and two of her children (one of which fathered by Rubens) were later also laid to rest in the chapel.
+Construction on the chapel started in 1642 and was completed in 1650, when Cornelis van Mildert (the son of Rubens's friend, the sculptor Johannes van Mildert) delivered the altarstone.

+The chapel features a marble altar portico with two columns framing the altarpiece of the Virgin and child with Saints painted by Rubens himself.
+The painting expresses the basic tenets of the Counter-Reformation through the figures of the Virgin and saints.
+In the upper niche of the retable is a marble statue depicting the Virgin as the Mater Dolorosa, whose heart is pierced by a sword, which was likely sculpted by Lucas Faydherbe, a pupil of Rubens.
+The remains of Rubens's second wife, Helena Fourment, and two of her children (one of whom was fathered by Rubens) were later also laid to rest in the chapel.
 Over the coming centuries about 80 descendants from the Rubens family were interred in the chapel.

 At the request of canon van Parijs, Rubens's epitaph, written in Latin by his friend Gaspar Gevartius, was chiselled on the chapel floor.
 In the tradition of the Renaissance, Rubens is compared in the epitaph to Apelles, the most famous painter of Greek Antiquity.